kdm9/dna-proto-workflow/docs/source/index.rst

 The required channels are listed in the respective ``*.yml`` files.
 Configuring channels has the pitfall of rare ambiguities and collisions.
 Please consult the `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ documentation for “managing channels”.

 Reference Genome(s)
 ^^^^^^^^^^^^^^^^^^^
 The workflow will look for the reference genome(s) and associated files in ``genomes_and_annotations/``.
-We provide an example directory tree in ``genomes_annotatoins/readme``.
-We recommend creating one subdirectory for each reference genome.
+We provide an example directory tree in ``genomes_annotations/readme``.
+We recommend creating a separate directory for each reference genome.
 They can be softlinks.
-Each reference genome directory must contain the necessary assembly file (.fa/.fna) and the associated files needed by the aligners.
+Each reference genome directory must contain the necessary assembly file (.fa or .fna) and the associated files required by the aligners.
 Generate those files in this directory from the assembly file (fasta: .fa or .fna) like so:

 ::